MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-guest-access-in-groups.md

 ### How long until the guest user settings take effect in the Office 365 organization?
 <a name="BKMK_Whocanaddguests"> </a>

 The guest settings are set in Azure active directory.
-It takes 2 to 24 hours for the changes to be effective across your Office 365 organization.
+It takes 2 to 24 hours for the changes to be effective across your organization.

 ### Can I share a group document library with an external user who isn't a member of the group?
 <a name="BKMK_Whocanaddguests"> </a>